Sam Tevi

-Samiuela Tevi (born November 15, 1994) is an American football offensive tackle who is a free agent.
-He played college football at Utah, and was drafted by the Los Angeles Chargers in the sixth round of the 2017 NFL Draft.
+Samiuela Tevi (born November 15, 1994) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Utah Utes, and was selected by the Los Angeles Chargers in the sixth round of the 2017 NFL draft.

 College career

 Tevi played college football at Utah.
 There, he played in 48 games for the Utes football team.

 Professional career

 Los Angeles Chargers

-Tevi was drafted by the Los Angeles Chargers in the sixth round, 190th overall, in the 2017 NFL Draft.
+Tevi was selected by the Los Angeles Chargers in the sixth round, 190th overall, in the 2017 NFL draft.
 He played in 14 games as rookie, starting one at left tackle in place of the injured Russell Okung.

 Tevi entered 2018 as a backup tackle to starters Russell Okung and Joe Barksdale.
 He made his first start of the season in Week 2 at right tackle in place of an injured Barksdale.
 He remained the starter the rest of the season after ultimately replacing Barksdale when he returned from injury and was subsequently released.